About – Chamber and Johnston County

 Scott was raised in Mill Creek and graduated from Mill Creek High School.
-He is the Chairperson for the Johnston County Democratic Party, serves on the JCIA board, is mayor of Mill Creek and a board member for Oklahoma Southeast Economic Development Organization.
+He serves on the Johnston County Industrial Authority board, is mayor of Mill Creek and a board member for Oklahoma Southeast, a regional economic development organization.
 In his spare time, he enjoys his sweetheart and wife of 39 years, Lahoma Gayle Clark.
 Both of their sons are also Mill Creek graduates!

 Randy is a retired Ravia Fire Fighter and can be seen helping out around the county courthouse most days.
 He also enjoys spending time with his wife, Lisa, and kids and grandkids.

 Brian lives in Tishomingo and has been happily married to his wife, Krista for 15 years.
 They have two great kids, Jacob & Kaylen, that attend Tishomingo ISD.
 Mr. Stewart has worked for Sooner Trading for 19 years and is the Chief Operations Officer.
 Brian loves the outdoors, camping, fishing, bike riding, and spending time with my family and friends